 our bodies are a hindrance to our spiritual path

-our sexuality and sensual delight is endangers our relationship to source
+our sexuality and sensual delight endangers our relationship to source

 our bodies must be controlled to be healthy, look "good", and be successful

-But all of that is misguided.
+But all of this is misguided.
 None of it is true.
 And it causes so much pain:

-sexual shame, painful sex, lack of desire, fear of one's body and pleasure, not knowing how to talk about pleasure, not knowing to ask for what you want (in or outside of the bedroom), dieting, working out in ways that damage or overtax our bodies, feeling like we can't wear the clothing we love because it's too provocative, feeling selfish when we get what we want. constantly feeling "not good enough."
+sexual shame, painful sex; lack of desire; fear of one's body and pleasure; not knowing how to talk about pleasure; not knowing how to ask for what you want (in or outside of the bedroom); dieting; working out in ways that damage or overtax our bodies; feeling like we can't wear the clothing we love because it's too provocative; feeling selfish when we get what we want; constantly feeling "not good enough."